rakenapp/mobx-mc/README.md

 ### get restAttributes()

 Defines a white-list of fields that you expect to receive from your backend API.
-Any fields not defined here will be stripped out when reading from or writing to the server (however this can be overridden by setting the `stripNonRest: false` option on any CRUD method).
+Any fields not defined here will be stripped out when reading or writing from the server (however this can be overridden by setting the `stripNonRest: false` option on any CRUD method).

 ```javascript
 import { computed } from 'mobx';